Stylish Spy visits the sauna capital of the World

 It’s not just a social thing either, the positive effects of this dry heat are endless including stress relief, improved sleep, increased metabolism, enhanced blood circulation, improved joint mobility, boosted immunity and alleviated respiratory issues.

-With all this sounding too good to be try, we tried five different sauna experiences, each with varying results:
+With all this sounding too good to be true, we tried five different sauna experiences, with varying results:

 Sauna at Viikinsaari Island